Ruggles of Red Gap: Plot

 Ruggles becomes a fixture in society, as Effie and Belknap-Jackson use his status to advance socially.
-He begin a relationship with Mrs. Judson and reads about the history of the United States.
+He begins a relationship with Mrs. Judson and reads about the history of the United States.
 One day, after the rest of the family have left on a trip, Belknap-Jackson fires Ruggles.
 While waiting for the train, Ruggles wanders into the local saloon where he finds Mrs. Judson, Egbert, and Ma.
 Egbert laughs off Belknap-Jackson's actions, but Ruggles explains that he wants to live as a free and independent person and, because of that, he won't return to work for the Flouds.
-Egbert compares this to "what Lincoln said at Gettysburg," but neither he nor any of the other people in the saloon can remember the words.
+Egbert compares this to "what Lincoln said at Gettysburg", but neither he, nor any of the other people in the saloon can remember the words.
 As they each try to remind themselves of what it says, Ruggles stands up and recites the entire Gettysburg Address from memory.

 Ruggles decides to open a restaurant in Red Gap.
 As he is preparing the restaurant space with Mrs. Judson, Effie arrives with troubling news: the Earl of Burnstead is visiting Red Gap to buy Ruggles back from the Flouds.
 Ruggles reluctantly agrees to return to the Flouds, but Mrs. Judson is disgusted by his deference to his former employers.
 On the night of a party in the Earl's honor, Ruggles goes missing.
 Egbert convinces the Earl to slip out to another, more raucous party hosted by the beautiful young Nell Kenner, to whom the Earl instantly takes an interest.
 They eventually return to the Floud house, just as Ruggles returns and informs the Earl of his decision to "be someone" and live independently, on his own terms.

 The restaurant opening proves to be a great success.
 All the friends he has made on his journey from England to America attend its gala opening.
 Belknap-Jackson also attends and insults Ruggles and his cooking to his face, so Ruggles throws him out.
 Ruggles retreats to the kitchen, sure that he has ruined his social standing in Red Gap.
-Outside, the diners begin to sing "For He's a Jolly Good Fellow," but Ruggles doesn't realise they are singing for him.
-Egbert pulls him out of the kitchen saying: "You idiot, they're singing it for you!"
+Outside, the diners begin to sing "For He's a Jolly Good Fellow," but Ruggles doesn't realize they are singing for him.
+Egbert pulls him out of the kitchen, saying: "Why, you old plate of soup, they're singing it for you!"
 As the song crescendos, Egbert pushes Ruggles back into the kitchen so that he can celebrate privately with Mrs. Judson.